 Light Pattern Problem Description Suggested Resolution 1234 A possible expansion card failure has occurred.
-1 Determine if a conflict exists by removing a card (not a graphics card) and restarting the computer (see page 68).
-2 If the problem persists, reinstall the card that you removed, remove a different card, and then restart the computer.
+Determine if a conflict exists by removing a card (not a graphics card) (see "PCI Cards" on page 72) and restarting the computer.
+If the problem persists, reinstall the card that you removed, remove a different card, and then restart the computer.
 3 Repeat this process for each card.
-If the computer starts normally, troubleshoot the last card removed from the computer for resource conflicts (see page 51).
-4 If the problem persists, contact Dell (see page 119).
-1234 Another failure has occurred. • Ensure that the cables are properly connected to the system board from the hard drive, CD drive, and DVD drive (see page 63). • If there is an error message on your screen identifying a problem with a device (such as the floppy drive or hard drive), check the device to ensure that it is functioning properly. • The operating system is attempting to boot from a device (such as the floppy drive or hard drive); check system setup (see page 107) to make sure the boot sequence is correct for the devices installed on your computer. • If the problem persists, contact Dell (see page 119).
-1234 All four diagnostic lights display solid green and then turn off after the system successfully boots to the operating system.
+If the computer starts normally, troubleshoot the last card removed from the computer for resource conflicts (see "Resolving Software and Hardware Incompatibilities" on page 53).
+4 If the problem persists, contact Dell (see "Contacting Dell" on page 120).
+1234 Another failure has occurred.
+Ensure that the cables are properly connected to the system board from the hard drive, CD drive, and DVD drive (see "Drives" on page 83).
+If there is an error message on your screen identifying a problem with a device (such as the floppy drive or hard drive), check the device to make sure it is functioning properly.
+The operating system is attempting to boot from a device (such as the floppy drive or hard drive); check system setup (see "System Setup" on page 107) to make sure the boot sequence is correct for the devices installed on your computer.
+If the problem persists, contact Dell (see "Contacting Dell" on page 120).
+1234 The computer is in a normal operating condition after POST.
 None.